First of all here are the best links available to help you understand our cap situation and rules.

 Heres some things you need to know.

 Signing bonus- This is guaranteed money players receive as soon as their contract is signed.
-This money can be and often is spread over the course of a player contracts for up to 5 years.
-This means the player already has the money but the hit against the cap is spread out.
+This money can be and often is spread over the course of a player contracts or up to 6 years.
+This means they already have the money but the hit against the cap is spread out.
 If we cut a player we are no longer responsible for their base salary and owe them nothing.
 The only deterrent to cutting a player with a large signing bonus is we still have to take the hit against the cap of whatever guaranteed money has not already been accounted for against the cap.

 Base Salary- This is the yearly money a player will receive if still on the team, this money and their amortized signing bonus, plus any other workout bonus accounts for our total cap hit.